salvadornm/cerisse/docs/run.md

 **Profiling** options

-**Performance** options related to parallelization, using MPI/OMP/CUDA for GPU.
+**Performance** options related to parallelization, using MPI/OMP/CUDA for GPU, etc.
 This are passed to AMReX and PelePhysics

 ```